National Democratic Front of Boroland: Objectives

-The promotion of the Roman script for the Bodo language is also a significant objective of NDFB and are against the use of Devanagari script for the language.
+The promotion of the Roman script for the Bodo language is also a significant objective of NDFB, who is against the use of Devanagari script for the language.

 History

 The Bodos are an ethno-linguistic community native to the Brahmaputra Valley in Assam state of India.
 In the mid-1980s, Bodo politicians, alleging discrimination against Bodos in Assam, intensified their campaign for the creation of Bodo-majority Bodoland.
 While majority of the Bodos envisaged Bodoland as an autonomous territory or state within India, a small section demanded complete sovereignty.
 NDFB was formed by secessionist Bodos on 3 October 1986 as the Bodo Security Force (BdSF), under the leadership of Ranjan Daimary, in Odla Khasibari village (near Udalguri).
 BdSF carried out several violent attacks against non-Bodo civilians.
 On 12 December 1992, it attacked the 7th Assam Police Battalion headquarters at Choraikhola in Kokrajahar district, and decamped with 160 self-loading rifles (SLR) and 5 light machine guns (LMG).

 The Bodoland movement was mainly led by the political organisations All Bodo Students Union (ABSU) and Bodo Peoples' Action Committee (BPAC).
 In 1993, these two groups signed the Bodo Accord with Indian government, agreeing to the formation of Bodoland Autonomous Council within Assam.
 BdSF opposed this Accord.
 Shortly after the Accord, the Assam State Government refused to hand over 2,750 villages to the proposed Council, arguing that Bodos formed less than 50% of the population in these villages.
 Following this, the BdSF was renamed to National Democratic Front of Bodoland (NDFB) on 25 November 1994.
 The NDFB then launched an ethnic cleansing campaign, attacking non-Bodo communities in these villages.
-During the 1996 Assam Legislative Assembly elections, it killed hundreds of Santhal, Munda and Oraon adivasis (tribals), whose ancestors had been brought to Assam as tea labourers during British Raj.
+During the 1996 Assam Legislative Assembly elections, it killed hundreds of Santhal, Munda and Oraon adivasis (tribals), whose ancestors had been brought to Assam as tea labourers during British Raj (1858 - 1947).
 In response, the tribals formed Adivasi Cobra Force, their own militant group.

 In the mid-1990s, NDFB also faced a rival within the Bodo community, in form of Bodo Liberation Tigers Force (BLTF).
 The BLTF had evolved from an older militant group called the Bodo Volunteer Force.
 It considered NDFB's secessionist agenda unrealistic and unattainable, and focused on establishment of an autonomous Bodo territory within India.
 After 1996, the two groups clashed violently for supremacy.
 BLTF allied with Bengali Tiger Force to protect Bengalis from NDFB attacks, and also supported Indian security forces against NDFB.
 The conflicts between Christian-dominated NDFB and Hindu-dominated BLTF polarised the Bodoland movement along religious lines.
 In 2003, BLTF surrendered en masse in return for the establishment of the Bodoland Territorial Council.